Former Kraut Fest co-chair under investigation; 2019 festival canceled

 “I’m hearing tens of thousands of dollars (are involved),” he said.

-As of midday Monday, Stibeck said he had not yet been interviewed by police, but he was expecting that may be likely.
+As of midday Monday, Stibeck said he had not yet been interviewed by police, but he was expecting that to happen.

-“All my money and investment was basically for nothing,” said Stibeck, owner of the Route 20 bar, restaurant and concert venue.
+“All my money and investment was basically for nothing,” said Stibeck, owner of the Route 20 bar, restaurant and concert venue at 14001 Washington Ave., Yorkville.

 “The worst thing,” Stibeck said, “is that a good event that I started is going to be shadowed by this scandal.”